RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - `md_rating`
 - `md_releasedate`: Stored as ISO8601 date format e.g., 2023-03-17

 Finally, the **Video View** is what you see if your scraped metadata includes videos.
 The video view is an extension of the Detailed View.
-It can display all of the values found in the Detailed View along with these additions:
+It can display all the values found in the Detailed View along with these additions:

 - `md_marquee`
 - `md_video`